CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Recipes/Crafting/Recipe_Functions.md

 But CraftTweaker goes beyond simply calculating your outputs using functions.
 With an IRecipeAction Function, you can also determine what should happen when a user crafts the item.
 An IRecipeAction object comes after an IRecipeFunction!
+This function only fires if the result is exactly the same as the recipe output

 ```zenscript
 val stone = <minecraft:stone>;